ACIS CASSAMARCA SCHOLARSHIPS FOR RESEARCH IN ITALY

 - The Cassamarca scholarship may not be held concurrently with an Italian Government scholarship.

 - Tertiary academic staff are not eligible to apply for a scholarship.

 Details and dates of the application process are published here each year in August.
 The deadline for submitting applications is usually at the end of October.

 The Selection Committee is chaired by Dr Brigid Maher (La Trobe).
-Its other members are Associate Professor Rita Wilson (Monash) and Dr Nick Eckstein (Sydney).
+Its other members are Professor Rita Wilson (Monash) and Associate Professor Nick Eckstein (Sydney).
 The Committee usually makes its decision by mid-December and advises applicants of the outcome as soon as possible thereafter.

 Brigid Maher is happy to respond to any enquiries about the scholarships.

 La Trobe University